jonsim/shutils/README.md

   number         decimal number.
 May be ommitted to read from stdin.

 optional arguments:
-  -h, --help     Print this message and exit
+  -h, --help     Print this message and exit.
 ```

 #### Examples